 Fast Physio is an award winning service for employees of ELHT to access physiotherapy to keep them in work or assist them to return to work earlier after injury or illness to reduce sickness and absence levels.

-Specialist Physiotherapy assessment, diagnosis, advice and treatment on an outpatient basis for patients with a wide range of musculoskeletal conditions, which includes: ‘Spinal Drop in’ clinics providing screening, early advice and targeted approach to the management of low back pain with access to diagnostics as required.
+Specialist Physiotherapy assessment, diagnosis, advice and treatment on an outpatient basis for patients with a wide range of musculoskeletal conditions.

 We also offer expert and specialist advice to General Practitioners (GPs), Consultants, other Allied Health Professionals (AHPs), nursing staff and other relevant Health Care professionals.
 We can also offer Medico-legal report writing, student placements and research opportunities.

 The Inpatient Physiotherapy Team provide physiotherapy assessment and treatment for patients on the in-patient medical, surgical and orthopaedic wards.
 We provide initial assessment and physiotherapy treatments working closely with our multidisciplinary colleagues in the in-patient setting to facilitate discharge and reduce length of stay.